hachimbala/CandyX-MIDI-Library/README.md

 Supports Multiplexers(up to 5-bit)
          Shift Registers (Serial In-Parallel Out)
          RGB addressable LED strips (like WS2812B)
+         Encoders (actually two configured at pins 18-19 and 2-3 of the Arduino MEGA)

 You can easily control up to 96 I/O with only a few settings: